Sinthor/seawasp/README.md

 # SeaWasp

-<b>SeaWasp</b> enables different (web)-components or libraries to communicate which each other via a simple to use WebRTC layer.
+<b>SeaWasp</b> enables different (web)-components or libraries to communicate with each other via a simple to use WebRTC layer.

 ## Potential use cases